apache/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

 Lifecycle of a pull request
 ***************************

 :ref:`As mentioned before<set-up>`, the Arrow project uses Git for version control and a workflow based on pull requests.
-That means that you contribute the changes to the code by creating a branch in Git, make changes to the code, push the changes to your ``origin`` which is your fork of the Arrow repository on GitHub and then you create a **pull request** against the official Arrow repository which is saved in your set up as ``upstream``.
+That means that you contribute the changes, or "patches", to the code by creating a branch in Git, make changes to the code, push the changes to your ``origin`` which is your fork of the Arrow repository on GitHub and then you create a **pull request** against the official Arrow repository which is saved in your set up as ``upstream``.

 You should have Git set up by now, have cloned the repository, have successfully built Arrow and have a JIRA issue to work on.